 The sub-domain approach is a very clear way to communicate your local relevance to visitors because you can write the full country name, or whatever you want, at the beginning of the URL.
 When comparing search results, many people look at URLs to determine the trustworthiness of the page, so this has a big impact on click-through rates.

-Like sub-directories, sub-domains can be added as unique properties to Search Console, giving Google a strong signal of which targets which.
+Like sub-directories, sub-domains can be added as unique properties to Search Console, so you can monitor performance for each.
 It’s also possible to host each domain on a separate local server so your site loads fast in the region it targets.

 The compromise is that when you create a sub-domain you are dividing your domain authority by two.
 This means that if you earn a quality link, the SEO benefit that flows from it can only go to one domain, in other words, one country.
 Smaller businesses may not have a marketing/SEO team in each region to build a separate link profile.
 In this case sub-directories may be better as the authority boost from one relevant link could benefit all versions of the site.